mihirrane/Soot-Application/README.md

  Files:

-1. java
+    a)	Log.java
-2. java
+    b)	HelloThread.java
-3. java
+    c)	TestSootLoggingHeap.java

 There are two tasks to accomplish:

-1. Instrument HelloThread.java to find:
+   a) Instrument HelloThread.java to find:

       - Variable is static or not
       - Variable is read or being written to
       - Object name

 You can find the code starting from line number 71 in TestSootLoggingHeap.java under the comment &quot;part 2 working&quot;